-If your website is located in California, you may be wondering how to be compliant with the California Consumer Privacy Act, which takes effect on January 1, 2020.
+If your website is located in California, you may be wondering how to be compliant with the California Consumer Privacy Act.

 Protecting your website and its users from third-party trackers is and remains a solid solution against privacy intrusion by the ad tech industry.

 This is what we do at Cookiebot.
 We do that for you.
 We enable compliance with both GDPR/ePR and CCPA.

 Cookie scripts are the locks to your virtual house, so you and your guests can be safe.

 On the behavioral markets of the ad tech industry today, personal information and data is harvested and sold to the highest bidder billions of times each day in what is known as real time bidding systems that most people are completely unaware of.